Five Possible High Speed Rail Links to Pittsburgh (Part 1)

-This is the first part of my two part series on examining five rail links between the North East Corridor and Pittsburgh, PA.
-I apparently went over the email length limit, so the two New York lines and my conclusions are going to follow this newsletter in a few days.
+Note from July 2022: This is the first part of my two-part series on examining five rail links between the North East Corridor and Pittsburgh, PA.
+The two New York lines and my conclusions can be found here:

 They are, from south to north:

 Pennsylvania Railroad Main Line

 The most southern of the potential alignments, the B&O Main Line, runs from Washington, DC to Pittsburgh.
 It follows the Potomac River until Harper’s Ferry and then cuts north until it reaches the Youghiogheny River watershed.
 From there, it follows a series of creeks and rivers until it reaches Pittsburgh.
 Today, the Capital Limited runs over these tracks to move passengers from DC to Chicago.